 In reversal, DOJ says it's still trying to add citizenship question to census; judge sets Friday deadline

-A high-ranking Justice Department official told a federal judge on Wednesday that the Trump administration has not abandoned efforts to add a citizenship question to the 2020 census after all, even as the Census Bureau has apparently started the process of printing the questionnaire without the controversial query.
+A high-ranking Justice Department lawyer told a federal judge on Wednesday that the Trump administration has not abandoned efforts to add a citizenship question to the 2020 census after all, just one day after the Census Bureau said it would start the process of printing the questionnaire without the query.

 Assistant Attorney General Joseph Hunt said there may yet be "a legally available path" under last week's Supreme Court decision that blocked the question, at least temporarily.
 The court left open the possibility that additional arguments could change its mind.